 The tables below list numerous corrections and amendments that are not based on current federal amendments.
-The first table (beginning immediately below) includes deviations made in this Proposal for Public Comment from the verbatim text of the federal amendments.
-The second table (beginning below at page 31) contains corrections and clarifications that the Board made in the base text involved in this proposal.
-The amendments listed in this second table are not directly derived from the current federal amendments.
-Some of the entries in these tables are discussed further in appropriate segments of the general discussion beginning at page 4 of this opinion.
+Table 1 (beginning immediately below) includes deviations made in this final order from the verbatim text of the federal amendments.
+Table 2 (beginning below at page 34) contains corrections and clarifications that the Board made in the base text involved in this proposal.
+The amendments listed in Table 2 are not directly derived from the current federal amendments.
+Table 3 (beginning on page 42 below) is a listing of revisions made to the text of the amendments from that proposed and set forth in the Board's opinion and order of September 7, 2000.
+Table 3 indicates the changes made, as well as the source that suggested each of the changes.
+Table 4 (beginning on page 51 below) lists a small number of suggested revisions that the Board cannot incorporate into the text of the amendments.
+Table 4 indicates the suggested revision, the source of the suggestion, and the reason we cannot make the suggested change.
+Some of the entries in these tables are discussed further in appropriate segments of the general discussion beginning at page 6 of this opinion.